-FORMATION SHEET
+INFORMATION SHEET

 Target audience: Group Companies

+angible for the CRO

-Policy Owner (Respo onsible for the JSC TBC Bank ESG Coordination Department
+Policy Owner (Respondence of Comment): onsible for the CRO

-document): 1

 Units engaged in the implementation: JSC TBC Bank ESG Coordination Department

 CEOs/Management boards of Group Companies

 Reviewed by: JSC TBC Bank Legal Department

+·

 TBC Bank Group PLC Executive Committee

-Approved by: TBC Bank Group PLC Board of Directors Arne Berggren
+Approved by: TBC Bank Group PLC Board of Directors

+Arne Berggren

-Chairman of the TBC Bank Group PLC Board of Directors
+Chairperson of the TBC Bank Group PLC Board

-Effective Date: 20.09.2023
+Effective Date: 11.12.2024

 Replaces: N/A

-version, the English vers nglish version of this Procedure and a translated Date
+nglish version of this Procedure and a translated

-Previous Version 22.06.2022

-Current version
+version, the English version shall prevail Version Date

-Revision frequency 02 20 September 2023
+Previous Version 02 20 th of September 2023

+Current version 3rd 11 th of December 2024

-Accessibility Annual/Ad Hoc
+Revision frequency Annual/Ad Hoc

-Public
+Accessibility Public

-Application and alteration All Group Companies must adhere to this Policy in its entirety.
-If a Group Company wishes to adopt and modify its content, it may do so as long as the modifications do not contravene the intent of this Policy.
-Otherwise, any changes made require approval from TBC Bank Group PLC Board of Directors.
+Application and ast adhere to this Policy in its entirety.
+If a Group

+alteration t and modify its content, it may do so as long as the attravene the intent of this Policy.
+Otherwise, any

+approval from TBC Bank Group PLC Board of

+Directors.

+Implementation

-Implementation In order to implement this policy, Management adopts the relevant procedures/guidelines that should be established following the rules outlined by Subsidiary Governance Procedure.
+this policy, Management adopts the relevant at should be established following the rules outlined

+by Subsidiary Governance

-Definitions pital letters that have not been defined in this e meanings as stated in the Glossary approved by ard of Directors
+Definitions oital letters that have not been defined in this

+meanings as stated in the Glossary approved by

+TBC Bank Group PLC Box